noahgibbs/codefolio_middleman/source/about.html.md

 understanding Ruby web frameworks by building your own, structured like Rails.

+I believe every programmer should keep a portfolio, like visual artists do. <a href="https://codefol.io/portfolio">I think mine is pretty decent</a>.
+Feel free to steal code from it.

-I've spoken at some conferences and meetups and stuff.
+I've <a href="https://codefol.io/speaking">spoken at some conferences and meetups and stuff</a>.

 I'm a dad.
 It's amazing.

 I'm a long-time professional Ruby-and-stuff developer.

-I've written <a href="http://github.com/noahgibbs/">a lot of random Ruby code</a>.
+I've written <a href="http://github.com/noahgibbs/">a lot of random Ruby code</a> (and non-Ruby code.)

 I started coding at eight years old, and I'm a lot older than that now.
 I've never had a real non-programming job.